 Affordable, easy-to-purchase health plans for small businesses

-Changes to health care, including the Affordable Care Act, mean that your business has more coverage choices than ever to offer your employees.
+Changes introduced by the Affordable Care Act (ACA) mean that your business has more coverage choices than ever to offer your employees.

-- What kind of financial assistance is available through the public exchanges to me and to my employees?
+- What kind of financial assistance is available through the public exchanges to small businesses?